 Invisalign Lite is a fast and inconspicuous way to treat minor and moderate teeth alignment issues.
 In just seven months you could have a straighter smile – without anyone even being aware you were wearing braces!

-This orthodontic system has clear appeal for adults who feel that metal braces would detract from their professional appearance or spoil an important event.
-To find out if Invisalign braces are suitable for you, start by taking a free Smile Assessment.
-You’ll have an answer in just a couple of minutes.
+This orthodontic system has obvious appeal for adults who feel that metal braces would detract from their professional appearance or spoil an important event.
+However, Invisalign is one of the more expensive teeth aligner options, and you may want to consider some others before committing to any treatment.

 Whatever you decide, we hope this article has helped you understand more about your treatment options.

 National Center for Biotechnology Information: Orthodontic Treatment with Clear Aligners and The Scientific Reality Behind Their Marketing: A Literature Review.
 Consulted 24th April 2019.